vsrinivas/fuchsia/docs/modular/manifests/verb_template.md

 Verb Template
 =============
 > Status: DRAFT
+>
+> NOTE: There is a proposal to "publish" these not to Fuchsia packages, but
+> rather somewhere within the build tree, since they are strictly only necessary
+> at build time, not at runtime.

 **Verbs** represent high-level operations that `Modules` can perform.
 The operations are described independently of the specific data types they operate on or the modules that implement them.